Matchbox-DAO/0xTitans-Public/README.md

 # Instructions

 ## Requirements
-To use this project, you need to have Foundry installed.
+To use this project, you need to have Node (>=14) and Foundry installed.
 You can find instructions on how to install it at https://book.getfoundry.sh/getting-started/installation.

 ## Set Up
 To set up the project, follow these steps: